-- 1. Bachelor's degree and Master's degree from a regionally accredited college or university in a discipline other than school counseling; and - 2.
-36-42 graduate hours that incorporate the New Mexico Secretary of Public Education's approved competencies in the area of school counseling and include an internship in a school setting; and - 3.
-Hold a valid New Mexico teaching license above Level I; or demonstrate three (3) years of documented, verified satisfactory experience in one or a combination of the following areas: (a) teaching, educational administration, or school counseling; (b) clinical practice; (c) mental health work.
+- 1. Bachelor's degree and Master's degree from a regionally accredited college or university in a discipline other than school counseling; and - 36-42 graduate hours that incorporate the New Mexico Secretary of Public Education's approved competencies in the area of school counseling and include an internship in a school setting; - 3.
+Hold a valid New Mexico teaching license above Level I; or demonstrate three (3) years of documented, verified satisfactory experience in one or a combination of the following areas: (a) teaching, educational administration, or school counseling; (b) clinical practice; (c) mental health work; and - 4.
+Pass any required NMTA exams.